PeernetOfficial/core/webapi/readme.md

     FileFormat  int         `json:"fileformat"` // File format such as PDF, Word, Ebook, etc. See core.FormatX. -1 = not used.
     SizeMin     int         `json:"sizemin"`    // Min file size in bytes. -1 = not used.
     SizeMax     int         `json:"sizemax"`    // Max file size in bytes. -1 = not used.
-}
+    NodeID      string      `json:"node"`       // Filter based on the NodeID provided }

 type SearchRequestResponse struct {